ghajba/dropbox-tools/README.md

 # Dropbox Recovery Tools

+I forked this repository to adapt the solution to my preferences.
+The usage is almost the same as it was.

+However I had to change the common.py and add my Application's key and secret to it because the original version was not enabled for public use.
+Perhaps you have to do the same and create an application on Dropbox and add that's key and secret to the application.

+# My Tools

+## undelete.py
+Usage:

+    undelete.py <LIST|UNDELETE> <recovery folder> <from date> <end date> [<root path>]
+eg:
+    undelete.py UNDELETE ./recovery 18042014 20042014 /HomoErraticus

+The date format is currently ddMMyyyy.
+The option LIST lists all deleted files in the given time interval without any recovery.
+The option UNDELETE recovers all deleted files in the given time interval into the recovery folder -- you have to copy it to your Dropbox folder again if you want to sync them again.
+It walks the remote Dropbox repository starting with the <root path> if no <root path> is specified, the script walks the whole Dropbox structure.
+If the file already exists in the recovery folder it will not be overridden.

+# Original description from the forked repository:
 http://movieos.org/code/dropbox-tools/

 A collection of little utilities I'm building as and when I need them to fix